 Dr. Garbrick has over 25 years in Education and Technology fields.
 She is the Director of the Office of Learning Design, College of Information Sciences and Technology (IST), Penn State at the University Park campus, and also an Adjunct Professor for the College of IST at Penn State.

-Amy works on improving teaching and learning in distance, blended, resident, graduate, and undergraduate courses within the College of IST.
+In her role as a director since 2010, Dr. Garbrick has managed the design and development of over 100 courses for a number of award-winning online programs.
+She works on improving teaching and learning in distance, blended, resident, graduate, and undergraduate courses within the College of IST.
+As the director of Learning Design, she manages a team of six full-time employees and up to 12 part-time employees including student employees.
 Previously, she was a Senior Instructional Designer and eLearning Coordinator with the Office of Learning Initiatives.
-From 2002 to 2008, she was an Instructional Designer and eLearning Coordinator with the IST Solutions Institute where she designed and developed courses for corporate partners as well as for the IST undergraduate program.
-Amy has taught IST 111 and IST 110 both online and in Resident Instruction numerous times.
+She was also worked in the role of an Instructional Designer and eLearning Coordinator with the IST Solutions Institute where she designed and developed courses for corporate partners including Lockheed Martin as well as for the IST undergraduate program.
+She started in IST in 2002.
 Prior to her work at IST, she was an Instructional Designer with the Penn State Smeal College of Business R.I.I.T.
 (Research, Instruction, and Information Technology) Group.
 She was also a Microcomputer Systems Consultant with the R.I.I.T.
-Group within Smeal College with experience in networks, hardware, software, website design, and databases.
-Amy earned a B.S. in Education from Penn State, a M.Ed. in Instructional Systems from Penn State, and a PhD in Learning, Design, and Technology (LDT) at Penn State.
-Her current research focus is on online discussion forums, Social Network Analysis (SNA), Canvas UX, teaming, and the use of online collaborative concept maping tools to enhance learning.
-Amy serves on various University-wide teaching, learning, and online education committees.
+Group within Smeal College and worked on solving hardware, OS, software, web, database, and network issues, wearing many "hats" to troubleshoot and solve technical issues.